oracle/oracle-database-operator/docs/rac/provisioning/prerequisites_oracle_rac_db.md

 ### Prepare the Worker Node for Oracle RAC Deployment

-  Preparing the worker node is a critical foundation for a secure and successful Oracle RAC Database deployment in a Kubernetes environmen.
-These steps need to be executed by Kuberernetes administrator as root user on worker nodes and follow these steps:
+  Preparing the worker node is a critical foundation for a secure and successful Oracle RAC Database deployment in a Kubernetes environment.
+These steps must be run by a Kuberernetes administrator as the root user on worker nodes.

+Complete all of these steps:

   #### System Requirements
    * Verify OS and Kernel Versions: Ensure your node’s operating system and kernel version are supported by Oracle Database and Kubernetes.
-   * Resource Allocation: Confirm the node has sufficient CPU, memory, and storage for Oracle Grid and Database.
+   * Resource Allocation: Confirm the node has sufficient CPU, memory, and storage for Oracle Grid Infrastructure and the database.

   #### Kernel and System Settings
-   * Use the vim editor to update `/etc/sysctl.conf` parameters to the following values:
+   * Use the `vim` editor to update `/etc/sysctl.conf` parameters to the following values:
       ```sh
       fs.file-max = 6815744
       net.core.rmem_default = 262144